hivelocity/cluster-api-provider-hivelocity/README.md

 ## :rocket: Get Started

-If you're looking to jump straight into it, go ahead:
+If you're looking to jump straight into it, check out the [Quick Start Guide](https://hivelocity.github.io/cluster-api-provider-hivelocity/user/getting-started.html)

 ## :fire: Compatibility with Cluster API and Kubernetes Versions